gildahl/arcadeEIP/distribution/readme.txt

 Add/Remove:           Space            Add/remove selected game to/from a "Picks" or targeted custom list.
 Add/Remove All:       a                Add/remove all games to/from a "Picks" or tageted custom list

-Additional controls for use in constructing and managing game lists
+Additional controls used to bulk add/remove games to/from pick lists and custom lists.
 ---------------------------------------------------------------------------------
-Add/Remove rating        r        Add/remove all games having the same star rating as selected game.
+Add/Remove by rating        r      Add/remove all games having the same star rating as selected game.
-Add/Remove favorites     f        Add/remove all games having the same favorite marking as selected game.
+Add/Remove by favorite      f      Add/remove all games having the same favorite marking as selected game.
-Add/Remove genre         g        Add/remove all games having the same genre as selected game.
+Add/Remove by genre         g      Add/remove all games having the same genre as selected game.
-Add/Remove year          y        Add/remove all games having the same release year as selected game.
+Add/Remove by year          y      Add/remove all games having the same release year as selected game.
-Add/Remove publisher     u        Add/remove all games having the same publisher as selected game.
+Add/Remove by publisher     u      Add/remove all games having the same publisher as selected game.
-Add/Remove developer     d        Add/remove all games having the same developer as selected game.
+Add/Remove by developer     d      Add/remove all games having the same developer as selected game.
-Add/Remove players       n        Add/remove all games having the same number of players as selected game.
+Add/Remove by players       n      Add/remove all games having the same number of players as selected game.

 Marquee
 ----------------------------------------------------------------------------------